Happy Summer ASI Enthusiasts, Supporters and Volunteers!

 Creativity has blossomed!
 This Spring, ASI completed a new semester of programming at Fishtown, Cione, and Cohocksink Recreation Centers for Preschool and After school at Towey and Cohocksink Recreation Centers, Penn Treaty and Southwark School.
 Our students learned how art applies to many different aspects of learning and get excited to make their mark.
 As one teacher shared “After art class our students still want to create!
 Students become consumed with getting their ideas out for the world to see and will continue after class to decorate the playground with a garden independently simply by giving them chalk.”

 ASI has a longstanding interest in teaching Resilience through our art programs.
 Our most recent art project focused on the power of “Grit” to withstand peer pressure and social media pressure.
 ASI teachers and designers created handouts and designed art projects around sports and one of our students’ favorite mascots Gritty which you can get here!

 Promoting Literacy Through Art!
 We encourage our students explore art in our art programs the way they might investigate all the equipment at a playground- trying out each swing, slide and seesaw before deciding the best fit for the day.
 Each art piece students made has a story which created conversations and the opportunity for students to get to know and understand one another.
 Our programs are multi-faceted and our teachers ask meaningful questions such as “What medium is the most fun and rewarding for you to tell your story?”
 Or as our ASI teacher shared, “A paper stage is the easiest way to help youth fall in love with theatre and learn how to develop characters because its all about PLAY!”

 Happy Graduation to many of you!
-Thank you, our Sponsors, our Teachers: Olly from China and Meredith from Fishtown, Jedidiah from Drexel and Ginny from West Philadelphia and our many volunteers for for making these programs possible and making this another wonderful semester.
+Thank you, our Sponsors, our Teachers: Olly from China and Meredith from Fishtown, Jedidiah from Drexel and Ginny from West Philadelphia and our many volunteers for for making these programs possible.